Nuclear energy pros and cons

 Pros and cons of nuclear power

-On the pros side, nuclear energy is a carbon-free electricity source (with other environmental benefits as well!), it needs a relatively small land area to operate, and is a great energy source for reliable baseload power for the electric grid.
-On the cons side, nuclear is technically a non-renewable source of energy, nuclear plants have a high up-front cost associated with them, and nuclear waste and operation of nuclear plants in general poses some environmental and health challenges.
+On the pros side, nuclear energy is a carbon-free electricity source (with other environmental benefits as well!).
+It needs a relatively small land area to operate and is a great energy source for reliable baseload power for the electric grid.
+On the cons side, nuclear is technically a non-renewable energy source, nuclear plants have a high up-front cost associated with them, and nuclear waste and the operation of nuclear plants pose some environmental and health challenges.

 Below, we’ll explore these pros and cons in further detail.